|Do-It... A Toledo Tradition|

 Over time, Francis and Myer recruited friends to expand the team behind the Do-It Party concept.
 They formed a group of business entrepreneurs called the "Baker's Dozen" to manage the Do-It party and the distribution of relief to those in need.

-"This was a magical time," added Ron Buermele, an original member of the Baker's Dozen since the late 1960's.
-"Here were thirteen guys who were doing whatever they had to do to manage their own businesses and we got together each December to help those in need.
-It was the highlight of the year for all of us and it still is today!"
+"This was a magic time," added Ron Buermele, an original member of the Baker's Dozen since the late 1960's.
+"Here were thirteen guys who were doing whatever they had to do to manage their own businesses -- and we got together each December to help those in need.
+It was the highlight of the year for all of us and it still is today more than 40 years later!"

 After 1966, the Do-It Party moved from the saloon across the street from Mancy's to several establishments in West Toledo.